ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 security considerations in {{I-D.irtf-cfrg-voprf}} for examples.

 The COMMIT parameter refers to whether the first round of the issuance phase of the protocol is necessary.
-When this set to false, the client ignores the first message and uses a null value for the state parameter sent by the server.
+When this is false, the client ignores the first message and uses an empty value for the state parameter to `Generate`.

 ## PP(OPRF2)